 Young people in Bradford have helped developed the Thrive website which supports the mental health and wellbeing of young people.
 The idea came from consutlation with young people who wanted more information and help regarding their emotional health and mental wellbeing.
 The Thrive Bradford website has been developed with specific content and information for young people.
 It also signpostes to services and gives real stories and scenarios.

 You can find out more about the Thrive website here, including stories from some of the young people who were involved in creating it.

-The zones covered issues such as emotional health and wellbeing, sexual health and relationships, drug awareness, the effects of smoking and drinking, and NHS careers.
+In response to what young people told us they were most interested in, we created content for future events covering issues such as emotional health and wellbeing, sexual health and relationships, drug awareness, the effects of smoking and drinking, and NHS careers.

 Involvement in governance includes:

 Our CCG learns from patients in a variety of ways.
 One of the main ways that we do this is through our governing body hearing first-hand from patients and their families about their experiences of NHS services and how they can be improved.